kylechinick/rpg-notes/README.md

   - Tutorial on react app (includes paginating through data).
 - 9:30AM
   - Switch to conversion mini-app (for use in MVP)
+- 11:20AM
+  - Switch to conversion mini-app (for use in MVP) -11:45AM
+  - Break for lunch to reset – planning to start notes app base structure post-lunch.

 ## Friday, 09/16/2022